5 Online Businesses You Can Start With No Money

 All you have to do is focus on paid and free ways to market your online business.

 If you have expertise or a passion or interest for a subject, you're ready to start making money with a blog.
 With a service like Blogger (www.blogger.com), you can start up your blog totally free.
-You can also create your own site and secure your own hosting for a low price, which is generally the route I recommend.
+You can also create your own site and secure your own hosting for a low price, which is generally the route I recommend, as many free blogging sites have restrictions on what you can say or do, including making money or advertising.

 You may think blogging is all about writing.
 And it can be if that's what you want to do.
 But written blog posts are just the start.
 You can post photos, videos, and links to other sites, repost news and other articles… anything is game, really, as long as it relates to your niche.